The Best Lawn Aerator

 When is the Best Time of Year to Aerate a Lawn?

-The entire point of lawn aeration is to encourage root growth so the grass becomes stronger and healthier through deeper roots and increased nutrient uptake.
+The entire point of lawn aeration is to help with drainage and to encourage root growth, so the grass becomes stronger and healthier through deeper roots and increased nutrient uptake.

-Grass typically doesn’t grow much when the temperature drops below 5 degrees and during the height of the summer, it may become dry, distressed and scorched.
+Grass typically doesn’t grow much when the temperature drops below 5 degrees, and during the height of the summer, it may go dormant.

 How Many Times a Year Should a Lawn Be Aerated?